dgerabagi/data-curation-environment/flattened_repo.md

 ### 2.5.
 Similarity Scoring

-*   A lightweight string similarity library will be needed on the frontend.
+*   A lightweight string similarity library (e.g., `diff` library's functions) will be used on the frontend.
-*   **Recommendation:** `string-similarity` (uses Dice's Coefficient) or a similar small library.
 *   A utility function will be created: `calculateSimilarity(stringA, stringB): number`.
-*   This calculation will be performed in the frontend whenever the content of a tab or the original source file changes.
-The result will be stored in the tab's state.
+*   This calculation will be performed in the frontend whenever the content of a tab changes, and the result stored in the tab's metadata state.
 </file>

 <file path="src/Artifacts/A37.
 DCE - Phase 2 - Cycle Navigator & Knowledge Graph - Vision.md">